omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - update_number_of_times_completed in Workout works and is proper

 Functionality to add:
+- regex search for "in xx minutes of:" could add duration to amrap workouts from mainsite
 - add workout to a users page
         - would be a form on the workout_detail.html page
         - could also be a link next to the workout on the workout_list.html page